-- The NueSynergy Debit Card may not immediately work for many of these purchases.
-We expect merchants to start adopting changes for OTC items around April 15, 2020, and MCPs around May 15, 2020. - You can use another form of payment and submit a claim (with an itemized receipt) for reimbursement from now until the debit card is able to be used. - The OTC and MCP CARES Act provisions are retroactive back to January 1, 2020.
-With a valid itemized receipt, claims for OTC medications and MCPs can be submitted for reimbursement retroactive back to January 1, 2020.
+- You can use another form of payment in place of your NueSynergy Debit Card and submit a claim (with an itemized receipt) for reimbursement from now until the debit card is able to be used. - The OTC and MCP CARES Act provisions are retroactive back to January 1, 2022.
+With a valid itemized receipt, claims for OTC medications and MCPs can be submitted for reimbursement retroactive back to January 1, 2022.